beltram/rs-training/slides/function/main.md

 * for an executable
 * project type is 'bin' as for binary, not a 'crate' anymore
 * can be installed by cargo e.g. 'cargo install bat'
+* can be run by cargo e.g. 'cargo run --release'

 ```rust
 fn main() {